elyosemite/DomainDrivenDesignInsurance/README.md

 # DomainDrivenDesignInsurance

 DomainDrivenDesignInsurance is a sample project designed to teach software architects and engineers about Domain-Driven Design (DDD) principles within the insurance domain.
 This project demonstrates how to apply DDD concepts to model complex business logic and workflows commonly found in insurance systems.
+In this repository I'm showing different aspects and patterns around Domain-Driven Design from the basic to advanced practices.

 ## Some features